pasqualerossi/Born2BeRoot-Guide/README.md

 ### Part 4.1 - Installing Sudo

 1. First type `su -` to login in as the root user.
-2. Type `apt-get update -y` then type `apt-get upgrade -y` and then type `apt install sudo`
+2. Then type `apt-get update -y`
+3. Then type `apt-get upgrade -y`
+4. Then type `apt install sudo`
+5. Then type `su -`
-3. Type `su -` then type `usermod -aG sudo your_username` to add user in the sudo group (To check if user is in sudo group, type `getent group sudo`)
+6. Then type `usermod -aG sudo your_username` to add user in the sudo group (To check if user is in sudo group, type `getent group sudo`)
-4. Type `sudo visudo` to open sudoers file
+7. Type `sudo visudo` to open sudoers file
-5. Lastly add this line in the file `your_username   ALL=(ALL) ALL`
+8. Lastly add this line in the file `your_username   ALL=(ALL) ALL`

 ### Part 4.2 - Installing Git and Vim

-1. First type `apt-get update -y` then type `apt-get upgrade -y` and then type `apt-get install git -y` to install Git
+1. First type `apt-get update -y`
+2. Then type `apt-get upgrade -y`
+3. Then type `apt-get install git -y` to install Git
-2. Type `git --version` to check the Git Version
+4. Then type `git --version` to check the Git Version
-3. Type `sudo apt-get install wget` to get wget, a free and open source tool for downloading files from web repositories
+5. Then Type `sudo apt-get install wget` to get wget, a free and open source tool for downloading files from web repositories
-4. Lastly type `sudo apt-get install vim` to install Vim
+6. Lastly type `sudo apt-get install vim` to install Vim

 ### Part 4.3 - Installing and Configuring SSH (Secure Shell Host)